rlewis612/assignment10-1/README.md

-#Assignment 10: Serialized Data, AJAX and Templating with JavaScript I
+#Assignment 10: Angular: AJAX and Dependency Injection

 ## Repository Forking Instructions:
 1. Go to the "assignment10" repository on the CWEB221 GitHub page.
 Assignment instructions are in the readme below.